 Mine action entails more than removing landmines from the ground.
 It includes high impact efforts aimed at protecting people from danger, helping victims become self-sufficient and active members of their communities and providing opportunities for stability and sustainable development.

-The objective of mine action is to identify and reduce the impact and risk of landmines and explosive hazards to a level where people are safe.
+The objective of mine action is to identify and reduce the impact and risk of explosive hazards to a level where people are safe.

-On this day the UN reaffirms its commitment to a world free from the threat of landmines and explosive remnants of war including cluster munitions.
-The theme of 2018 is “Advancing Protection, Peace and Development.”
-Click here to find out more about the Day.
+On this day the UN reaffirms its commitment to a world free from the threat of mines, explosive remnants of war (ERW), including cluster munitions, and improvised explosive devices (IEDs).
+The theme of 2020 is “Together for Mine Action.”

-Get involved and donate to the mine action work of the United Nations by visiting unmas.org
+Get involved and donate to the mine action work of the United Nations.

 On 14 April 2015, the UN Secretary-General Ban Ki-moon designated the renowned actor Daniel Craig as the first UN Global Advocate for the Elimination of Mines and Explosive Hazards at the UN Headquarters in New York.